smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

 Daedalus's stylus stopped mid-stroke.
 "Which gods?"

-"The kind you don't name aloud."
+"Too many to count."
 Sisyphus studied his scarred palms.
 "My punishment was... repetitive.
 They wanted to teach me patience through endless labor.
 I think they succeeded, though probably not in the way they intended."

 The silence stretched.
 Daedalus set down his stylus with exaggerated care.